kvutien/Project-Wonderful_Life-Machu_Picchu/README_Description.md

 # Repository Description — Project Machu Picchu-*Wonderful Life*
 (February 2025)

+The project *Wonderful Life* is coded in TypeScript and using Next.JS.

 ## Root folder
 The sources in the root folder include a list of dependencies, a configuration file for Tailwind CSS, a TypeScript compiler options configuration file, and a Next.js configuration file.